javikas/MKS-TFT-SidewinderX1/README.md

 # MKS-TFT
 MKS-TFT Mod for Sidewinder X1 MK2

-The original firmware from Makersbase is not open source.
-This is only a mod of the compiled binary released for the Artillery Sidewinder.
+The original Makerbase firmware is not open source.
+This is only a mod of the compiled binary released for the Artillery Sidewinder X1.

 The firmware has been modified in two ways:
 - Bitmap and function customization